Una Pizza Napoletana

 Una Pizza Napoletana Picks:

 Margherita ($25.00) San Marzano tomatoes, quality buffalo mozzarella, extra-virgin olive oil, fresh basil, Sicilian sea salt.
 This was an elliptical shaped 12″ pizza with ample crust charring, even more on the back.
 It comes uncut, requiring you to use a fork and knife, the way it is done in Italy.
 The fresh tomato sauce and high quality cheese were evident.
-A big soggy in the middle.
+A big soft in the middle.
 The biggest attribute was the texture of the chewy super thin crust and amazing thick edges.
 Clearly a very good pizza.
 Want better?
 Go to Naples and you will see what heaven is.